Cross Section IR Spectroscopy of Hydrocarbons in Planetary Atmospheres

-or He, were recorded at two sites, the Canadian Light Source (CLS) facility using either the synchrotron or internal glow-bar source depending on the required resolution and an Enclosive Flow Cooling (EFC) cell located at the Australian Synchrotron Far-IR/THz beamline.
-Measurements were made in the far-IR region (650-1300cm−1
+were recorded using three sites, the Canadian Light Source (CLS) facility using either the synchrotron or internal glow-bar source depending on the required resolution, an Enclosive Flow Cooling (EFC) cell located at the Australian Synchrotron Far-IR/THz beamline, and a few measurements at the Old Dominion University Fourier Transform IR Laboratory in Virginia.
+Measurements were made in the far-IR region (650-3300 cm−1

-) for a range of pressures up to 100 Torr and temperatures from 150 to 292K.
-Infrared absorption cross-sections were derived from the spectra and can be used to interpret astronomical observations of giant planets such as Jupiter and Saturn as well as exo-planets.
+) for a range of pressures up to 300 Torr and temperatures from 150 to 297 K with a Bruker IFS 125HR FT Spectrometer.
+Infrared absorption cross-sections were derived from the spectra and can be used to interpret astronomical observations of giant planets such as Jupiter and Saturn, Titan, and exoplanets.

 Access to the Data

 The data are organized in 15 subdirectories of CSV files by species with detached XML labels (for helium, hydrogen, nitrogen, or no broadening gas for each species).
 File names include species and temperature/pressure information.
 Zip files are available for bulk download by species or individual files can be downloaded as you browse.

 Citing the Data

 PDS recommendations for citing data sets can be found here

 Bernath, P. (2022), Laboratory Study of Hydrocarbon IR Spectra, NASA Planetary Data System, https://doi.org/10.17189/1518949